 Touted as the “largest” skatepark in all the boroughs, this park is street-focused with fun brick banks throughout.
 Open daily and all year round, it was intentionally built on a downward slope to help skaters achieve maximum momentum.

 Cooper Park Sharon Street &, Olive St, Brooklyn, NY 11211

-Reportedly named after Peter Cooper, the American philanthropist and inventor of a forerunner of Jell-O, Cooper Skate Park has the perfect arena to skate, complete with lots of ramps!
-It is one of the city’s newest skateparks and lies out in East Williamsburg, where Brooklyn skateboarding is done right.
+Reportedly named after Peter Cooper, the American philanthropist, and inventor of a forerunner of Jell-O. It is one of the city’s newest skateparks lies out in East Williamsburg, where Brooklyn skateboarding is done right.